jittagornp/index-search-javascript/README.md

 	//indexStore : instance on class which implement interface IndexStore,
 	//postfixFieldNameHighlight : defualt is 'Highlight',
 	//percentSuggest : default is 60,
-	//suggestionsSize : default is 10
+	//suggestionsSize : default is 10,
+	//highlightClass : default is 'keyword-highlgiht', css class for html highlight,
 	//stopword : function(sentence){  by default use white space for stop word
 	//    return array of keyword
 	//}